l-r: Zach Brandner, Murphy Fellow in Spanish; Lavinia Roberts, Murphy Fellow in Theatre Arts; Colleen Mayo, Murphy Fellow in English

-The Murphy Visiting Fellows in Literature and Language are postdoctoral or post-MFA faculty members serving two- or three-year appointments in the departments of Theatre Arts, English, and Foreign Languages.
-These are dual positions: the Fellows teach in their home departments as well as assisting the Murphy Scholars Program through informal advising, mentoring, and community-building.
+The Murphy Fellows in Literature and Language are postdoctoral or post-MFA faculty members serving two- or three-year appointments in the departments of Theatre Arts, English, and Foreign Languages.
+These are dual positions: the Fellows teach in their home departments as well as assist the Murphy Scholars Program through informal advising, mentoring, and community-building.

 Murphy Fellow in English: Colleen Mayo grew up in Austin, TX.
 After receiving her B.A. from Hendrix College in 2011, she went on to study Fiction and Nonfiction at Florida State University, where she received her MFA.
 Colleen's creative work appears in The Sun Magazine, Ninth Letter, Witness, The Baltimore Review, Salt Hill Journal, and elsewhere.
 Her work has received special mention for the 2019 Pushcart Prize for Nonfiction, the Jerome Stern Series Spotlight Award for Nonfiction, and an AWP Intro Journals Award for Fiction.
 She has served a Fulbright English Teaching Fellowship in South Korea.
 Colleen currently works as Fiction Editor for American Literary Review and is expected to receive her PhD in Creative Writing from the University of North Texas in 2024.